JoshGJPI/logseq-plugin-calc-blocks/README.md

 		- The resulting units will default to the units input
 			- Default example 1 := 15ft + 20ft = 35ft
 			- Default example 2 := 10plf * 20ft = 200lbs
-		- Unit conversions will default to preferred units (described below) and can be overridden with "()" at the end similar to that described above
+		- Unit conversions will default to preferred units (described below) and can be overridden with a *Result Modifier* wrapped in "()" at the end like that described above
 			- Conversion example 1 := 2ft + 6in = 2.5ft
 			- Conversion example 2 := 2ft + 6in (in) = 30in
 			- Conversion example 2 := 2ft + 6in (mm) = 762mm